-This vegan Pig Pickin’ Cake pairs moist yellow cake with a fluffy vanilla whipped topping, crushed pineapple, and juicy mandarin oranges for an easy dessert with an unforgettable name!
+This Pig Pickin’ Cake pairs moist yellow cake with a fluffy vanilla whipped topping, crushed pineapple, and juicy mandarin oranges for an easy dessert with an unforgettable name!

 Is it a cake that looks like a pig?
 What is Pig Pickin’ Cake?!
 If you’ve never had it before, get ready, because you’re in for a treat!